weakpixel/terraform-provider-tfcli/README.md

 # Terraform-In-Terraform Provider

-Allows to run Terraform in Terraform.
-This might seem to be insane but there are some edge cases where it come in handy.
+This provider allows running Terraform in Terraform.
+This might seem insane but there are some edge cases where it comes in handy.
-The provider can either look up the Terraform executable from the PATH environment or it can download Terrafrom binaires from the original source (set `tf_apply/terraform_version`).
-But please use that with caution, the binary is downloaded from the original Terraform sources but validated for correctness.
-If you feel strong about that I would love to see your contribution to my [tfcli](https://github.com/weakpixel/tfcli) gitlab project.
+The provider can either look up the Terraform executable from the PATH environment or it can download the Terraform binaries from the original source (set `tf_apply/terraform_version`).
+But please use that with caution, the binary is downloaded from the original Terraform sources but not validated for correctness.
+If you feel strongly about that I would love to see your contribution to my [tfcli](https://github.com/weakpixel/tfcli) GitLab project.

-Note: The provider is tested on OSX and linux.
-I do not know if it works on Window, feedback is welcome.
+Note: The provider is tested on OSX and Linux.
+I do not know if it works on Windows, feedback is welcome.

-The provider is available in the [Terraform Registry](https://registry.terraform.io/providers/weakpixel/tfcli/0.0.8)
+The provider is available in the [Terraform Registry](https://registry.terraform.io/providers/weakpixel/tfcli/)

 ## Requirements